cjd100/OCamlWriter/README.md

-# CS3110-Final
+# OCaml Writer
-Repo for the CS 3110 final project
+Repo for the OcamlWriter project, a lightweight notepad-like text editor in OCaml.
+Written in collaboration with Brandon Diaz and Nicholas Romanofsky at Cornell University.